 I obtained my PhD in 2013 from KBTU, where my advisor was Prof. Askar Dzhumadil'daev.
 I worked at KBTU in the Department of Computer Science as an Assistant Professor in 2013-2015 and then as an Associate Professor.

 My general research interest is in discrete math and combinatorics, mostly algebraic.

-I am a team leader of Kazakhstan on International Mathematical Olympiad (IMO).
+I was a team leader of Kazakhstan on International Mathematical Olympiad (IMO) 2012-2018.
 I was chief coordinator and chairman of the problem selection committee in IMO 2010.
 In 2011-2013, I was a coach of KBTU teams in the World Finals of ACM ICPC (programming contest).
 I also directed KBTU programming school aimed to train for programming competitions.